Can a cracked fiberglass tub be repaired?

 Fiberglass tubs and shower pans fail differently than cast iron or porcelain.
 Cracks, soft bottoms, holes, and flexing floors need to be looked at closely before the surface is patched or refinished.

 A clean-looking patch is not enough if the tub bottom still moves.
-BBR looks for flex, weak support, drain-area stress, old repair work, and water damage before deciding how the fiberglass repair should be handled.
+Best In The Business Refinishing LLC looks for flex, weak support, drain-area stress, old repair work, and water damage before deciding how the fiberglass repair should be handled.

 Weak bottoms need more than surface coating.
 The area may need stabilization or reinforcement before refinishing.